Vyral/nick-shivers/_posts/2019-06-18-ibuyers-what-are-they-and-how-can-we-utilize-them.md

 <p style="text-align: center;"><em>iBuyers are trying to disrupt the market, but will they end up replacing real estate agents?
 Here’s my answer.</em></p>

 You may or may not have heard the term “iBuyer” recently.
-If you haven’t, let me explain. “iBuyers” are organizations that are backed by hedge funds and venture capitalists and they’re trying to disrupt the way homes are sold. **Their pitch is that they can get your home sold in the click of a button.&nbsp;**
+If you haven’t, let me explain. “iBuyers” are organizations that are backed by hedge funds and venture capitalists and they’re trying to disrupt the way homes are sold. **Their pitch is that they can get your home sold at the click of a button.&nbsp;**

-When things seem too good to be true, they traditionally are. iBuyers will have a place in the market going forward, but they’re not for everyone.&nbsp;
+When things seem too good to be true, they typically are. iBuyers will have a place in the market going forward, but they’re not for everyone.&nbsp;

 We actually offer our own iBuyer program called My Rocket Listing.
 This is a program for our clients who prefer convenience over maximum value. **Typically, we pay 92% to 93% of resale value for homes based on what we think the home is worth, but we offer cash and a quick close.&nbsp;**